 Pricing: The LinkedIn mobile app for iOS/Android is free

-If you think all-inclusive CRM systems are for big business, think again!
+If you think all-inclusive customer relationship management systems are for big business, think again!
 Small business owners reap tons of benefits from insights and growth provided by dedicated CRM platforms.

-When choosing a CRM tool for your small business, keep in mind that even the most user-friendly customer relationship management tool will involve a learning curve.
+When choosing mobile CRM apps for your small business, keep in mind that even the most user-friendly customer relationship management tool will involve a learning curve.
 To avoid unnecessary frustration, understand just how much time and effort you’re willing to invest in a specific product.

 Hubspot works equally well as a free customer relationship management solution for small business and as a CRM suite for enterprise-level sales, marketing, and customer support tasks.
 Business owners particularly note HubSpot as a brilliant marketing tool for lead management.